The SILO Project

 The need for STEM

 In Australia the Education Council published a National STEM School Education Strategy 2016-2026 in 2015.
-In 2023 we are nearing the end of this strategy so it is worth restating the five key areas for national action:
+As we are nearing the end of this strategy so it is worth restating the five key areas for national action:

 1. Increasing student STEM ability, engagement, participation and aspiration